 I realized that it is possible to choose better shoes for my specific foot shape when I did a little bit of research.
 I couldn’t get to the mall to shop in person – no way was I dragging my kids around a bunch of stores, I’d never be able to try any shoes on!
 With a little bit of searching and after a couple of hours wandering around internet I found some shoes that would better fit my needs and my budget.
 I wound up for Brooks Adrenaline GTS 17.
 Quite an update to my old shoes!

 I had just a basic armband to carry my phone so that I can listen to music and podcasts when I’m on the run.
 But I had some problems to fit my keys and some cash with me.
-So I went on searching for a better solution and found out some info and reviews about running belts, and decided to order the Pakrat running belt.
+So I went on searching for a better solution and found out some info and reviews about running belts.
+I decided to order running belt that stores a lot of stuff without the bounce and has a foldover flap to keep my things securely in place – Pakrat tubular belt.

 I also liked the story behind the Pakrat, how two sisters started their business venture.